abhimanyupallavisudhir/infonomy-server/README.md

 - [x] make sure rates are correctly counted and maintained
 - [x] let users put their API keys
 - [x] balances
+- [ ] allow llm botsellers to have pre-set prices instead of expecting the LLM to generate a price
 - [ ] payments

 ### simplificatons made